 Internal candidates: Except in cases where a chair or professorship is endowed/named with specific donor intent that the position should be awarded to a particular faculty member, the steps outlined below must be used for appointing an internal candidate to an endowed/named chair or professorship position and must be consistent with university promotion and tenure policies and other applicable personnel policies:

-The chair or director of the department/school/center invites applications from faculty in their unit.
-If the department chair or school/center director is a candidate, the Dean or an appropriate designee will be assigned the task of leading the nomination process.
+The Dean or designee, in consultation with the chair or director of the department/school/center, as appropriate, invites applications from eligible faculty.

 The college/school promotion and tenure committee will review the application materials and provide a recommendation to the Dean.
 The nomination must include the following.